gokulnair2001/AlignKit/Perfomance_Test_Report.md

 ### **3. Core Animation Layout Duration**

 Core Animation is a critical component of rendering smooth transitions and layouts.
 The **layout duration** reflects how quickly the system can calculate and prepare layouts for rendering.
-AlignKit reduced Core Animation layout times significantly, showcasing its efficiency in handling complex constraints and dynamic UI updates.
+When AlignKit was used, the Core Animation layout times got significantly reduced, showcasing its efficiency in handling complex constraints and dynamic UI updates.

 | **Result Comparison** |
 | --- |